atbcb/ICTTestingBaseline/_baselines/16AudioVideo.md

 <ol id="3TI">
     <li id="3TI-1">Identify the text for which the media is an alternative.</li>
     <li id="3TI-2">Play the media that is labeled as an equivalent alternative for the text.</li>
     <li id="3TI-3">Check that the meaningful audible information of the media is available in the text.</li>
-    <li>Check that the meaningful visual information of the media is available in the text.</li>
 </ol>

 #### Test Results